-Research efforts in our lab mainly focus on two areas: Multifunctional Tissue/Organ Formation and Nanomedicine in Cancer.
+Research efforts in this lab mainly focus on two areas: Multifunctional Tissue/Organ Formation and Nanomedicine in Cancer.
 In alignment with both, efforts are also made to understand cell/matrix and cell/cell interaction and design multiscale biomaterials.

 - Bottom-up construction of hierarchical tissues